Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In any event, I was very impressed with the Kaplan Qbank.
 With over 2,100 highly realistic practice questions, customizable delivery format, and some all-around solid explanations, they get very high marks in my book.

-Kaplan NCLEX Practice Tests: Our Thoughts
+Kaplan NCLEX Practice Tests

 Like the problems in Kaplan’s Qbank, their practice tests get high marks as well.
 In total, you get 3 full-length computer adaptive tests (CATs) that match the real NCLEX.
 These are made up of Kaplan’s same high-quality practice problems and I have absolutely no gripes when it comes to quality.